 Multiple sections of ECO220 (that includes sections taught by Professor Ugarte-Bravo and Professor Murdock) share prerecorded lecture videos.
 These videos are shared course material and considered a required part of the course.
-For each unit, the required videos and slides are on the Quercus Course Calendar in the Monday cells.
+For each unit, the required videos and slides are on the Quercus.
 Complete readings before watching the videos.
 Then, watch the lecture videos before that week's workshop on that unit.
 Block out a regular time to watch, stay on task, keep up, and avoid distractions.